KeerthiAnalyst/Datawarehouse_Project/Docs/Data_Catelog.md

 | **product_line**         | NVARCHAR(50) | The specific product line or series to which the product belongs (e.g., Road, Mountain, Other Sales, Touring). |
 | **start_date**           | DATE         | The date when the product became available for sale or use.                                                    |

-3. gold.fact_sales
+3.gold.fact_sales

 Purpose:
   Stores transaction sales data for analytical purposes.

 Columns:
 | Column Name       | Data Type    | Description                                                                                 |